 For the first time using it, with slightly expired film, I didn’t do too bad.
 Most are in focus and exposed properly.
 The light meter on my example didn’t work very well and I mostly used the sunny 16 rule.
 I wasn’t sure if there would be a loss of light given the length of the Tair-300 lens.
 I ended up keeping the speed at 1/125th and aperture on f5.6 or f8 depending on the conditions.
 The lens has apertures from f4.5-f22.
 The body/lens combination was as heavy as you would expect but the ergonomics meant it wasn’t too uncomfortable to use.
 You focus with your left hand while supporting the lens, then literally fire it with your right.
 You fire it twice if you open the aperture wide with the red lever in order to focus.
 Once to close down, once to trigger the shutter.
 As I was leaving mine on f5.6, I found there was sufficient light to focus therefore I didn’t need to use the red lever for each shot.
 I tended not to lock the shutter open as the first use of the trigger activated a massive “recoil”, whack, and bang.
 It could scare even the bravest of birds.
 You can read another piece about the camera here.

-As I much preferred to use the camera taking photos of birds, I opted to attach the camera to my Sony A37 with an M42 converter.
+As I much preferred to use the camera taking photos of birds, I opted to attach the lens to my Sony A37 with an M42 converter.
 Once attached, the camera was upside down in order to use a tripod on the lens.
-You do want to attach the tripod to the lens as the weight of it could damage the camera if it you use the mount on the body.
+You do want to attach the tripod to the lens as the weight of it could damage the camera if you only use the mount on the body.

 I then set the camera to speed mode and automatic ISO.
 The A37 has focus peaking which made it much easier to use but using it upside-down on a tripod was just too awkward.
 In the end I opted to use it with the aid of the neck strap and holding the focus dial to aid support.
 I could use it fairly easily that way.
 Here are some of the digital results of different birds on that rainy day.